-GO BONDS/TIF FUNDS
+TIF FUNDS

-GO Bonds and a TIF Distrct may be required to fund the construction of infrastructure.
+A TIF District may be required to fund the construction of infrastructure.
 The Village will receive revenue by phase as each land parcel is selected for development and sold to the developer.

 HISTORIC TAX CREDITS

 The TPMHC campus and buildings were designed by Skidmore, Owings & Merrill in the late 1940s and early 1950s.
 They are rare examples of high quality mid-Century institutional architectural in the south suburbs and could create a unique identity for the site in addition to providing important tax credits, if deemed to be historically significant.